salted-herring/deployment-scripts/README.md

 ---
 ## USAGE

 `./deployscript.sh [options]`

  -v Verbose         - log all output
--m Mode            - indicates whether we run bower & compser - 1 for "Lite"
-                               mode; 2 for "Full" mode -b Branch           - the branch to deploy from
+ -m Mode            - indicates whether we run bower & composer - 1 for "Lite" mode; 2 for "Full" mode -b Branch          - the branch to deploy from
  -e Environment     - The SilverStripe environment (e.g. "dev" or "live") -h Help            - Display this help
+ -i Non-interactive - Allow script to execute without waiting at each step.
  -t Theme           - Theme to use when running bower -c Config          - json file with default settings

 ---